0rainn/0rainn/profile.md

 - 👋 Hi, I’m @0rainn
-- 👀 I’m interested in technology, gaming, read.
+- 💬 Bilingual (PT-EN)
+- 📚 currently student
 - 🌱 I’m currently learning programming logic, database, HTML, a feel of integrated circuits and outher things related to this.
-- 💞️ I’m looking to collaborate on ...
+- 💡 i`m interested for Internship to learn more about the developers and technology
-- 📫 How to reach me ...
+- 📫 jonny.pkv@gmail.com

 <!---
 0rainn/0rainn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.